server-os/server-image/src/vm/man/vmadm.8.md

     vga:

         This property allows one to specify the VGA emulation to be used by kvm VMs.
 The default is 'std'.
-NOTE: with the qemu bundled in SmartOS qxl and xenfb do not work.
+NOTE: with the qemu bundled in ServerOS qxl and xenfb do not work.

         type: string (one of: 'cirrus','std','vmware','qxl','xenfb')